wharfkit/website/src/lib/guides/StarterKits/getting-started.md

 const transactionResult = await session.transact(transactionArguments);
 ```

 This example showcases a transfer using the `eosio.token` contract, employing the `transact` method on the `session` object for signing and broadcasting.
+For more information on how to use the `transact` method, you can read the [Transact](/docs/session-kit/transact) documentation.

 ## Next Steps